TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/positioning.md

 ### Additional resources

 This section contains helpful links to related content.
-It isn’t required, so consider it supplemental.
+It isn't required, so consider it supplemental.

 - [Understand the CSS Position Property With Practical Examples](https://www.makeuseof.com/css-position-property-practical-examples/) provides some different CSS methods for positioning elements.